formula1/AuthProvider/README.md

 `user.login(type)`

-* type - can be `!falsy` which defaults to "redirect" or either "redirect" or "popup".
+* type - can be "redirect", "popup" or will default to "redirect.
 If redirect, will redirect the page.
 If popup, will create a popup.

 #### Logging out a user